Target Audience: New Graduates/Analysts

 Using the average deviations from Step 3, develop a new QOL index

-for each country, thus adjusting the original country rankings accordingly.
+for each country and adjust the original country rankings accordingly.

-A new QOL index based on the same components can be established by following these steps and utilizing the effect coding method.
+A new QOL index based on the same components can be established by following these steps and using the effect-coding method.

 Step